A Measurement Technique for Determining RF Immunity

 Figure 3.
 RF noise-immunity test results for two dual op amps, using the Figure 2 setup.

-).
+Test ResultsTest results for the two dual op amps (MAX4232 and Competitor X) show the average outputs in dBV (Figure 3).
 In response to an RF-frequency variation of 800MHz to 1Ghz, with a uniform electric field of 60V/m, the average MAX4232 output is about -66dBV (500µV RMS with respect to 1V) and the average for Competitor X is about -18dBV (125mV RMS with respect to 1V).
 In the absence of any RF signal, the dBV meter reads -86dBV.

 Thus, the MAX4232 output changes by only -20dB (-86dBV to -66dBV).
 That is, the RF environment causes its output to change from 50µV RMS to 500µV RMS.
 We can say that the MAX4232 output changes by a factor of only 10 in response to the imposed RF environment.
 Hence, the MAX4232 has an excellent RF immunity of -66dBV and would not produce any noticeable output distortion.

 The average reading for Competitor X is only -18dBV, which means its output changes 125mV RMS (with respect to 1V RMS) when subjected to RF.
 This increase is 2500 times greater than normal (50µV RMS).
 Thus, Competitor X can be said to have poor RF immunity (-18dBV); it is more likely to cause problems when in close proximity to a cell phone or other RF source.
 Clearly, the MAX4232 is a better choice for audio-processing applications such as headphone amplifiers and microphone amplifiers.